How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 These tips will guide you through easy steps to update your home, so you can embrace the beauty of spring without the stress of a total overhaul.
 A few smart swaps and thoughtful touches can make a big difference, allowing you to enjoy a spring refresh.

-With a focus on light textures, soft colors, and nature-inspired accents, you’ll have a look that’s crisp, inviting, and ready for all those sunny spring days ahead – before the heat of summer decends upon us.
+With a focus on light textures, soft colors, and nature-inspired accents, you’ll have a look that’s crisp, inviting, and ready for all those sunny spring days ahead – before the heat of summer descends upon us.

-Before we jump into summer decorating, it’s nice to have a transition period, a little breather.
+Before we jump into summer decorating, it’s nice to have a simple transition period, a little breather.
 Mastering this transition means you’ll enjoy a home that feels effortlessly stylish and seasonally on-point.

 Saying Good-Bye to Easter Decor

-It doesn’t have to take long to say good-bye to all the Easter decor.
+It doesn’t have to take long to say goodbye to all the Easter decor.

 What Decor Should You Pack Up?